Yes No Share to Facebook

 Considering how individually objective sex appeal is, it would be quite interesting to know if the Human Rights Tribunal of Ontario would have deemed age with "appearance of youth" as a "bona fide qualification due to the nature of the employment."

-Theresa Forrest, Paralegal provides affordable Human Rights services for clients located in London, Guelph, Grimsby, Hamilton, Woodstock, among other places.
+Theresa Forrest, Paralegal provides affordable Human Rights services for clients located in London, Oakville, Grimsby, Woodstock, Stratford, among other places.